danieleades/sphinx-graph/docs/src/vertex.rst

 Updating the hash silences the error, and signifies that the relationship between the nodes has been reviewed and accepted.

 The *first* time you add a fingerprint you can add an arbitrary value.
-At build time, the correct value will be calculcated and reported as a build error.
+At build time, the correct value will be calculated and reported as a build error.

 .. code-block:: rst